 “You’re not late, you’re right on time… I just got back from surfing this morning,” he says almost Zen-like.
 “I go out all the time — it was beautiful… perfect.”

 And that’s what Yokoyama seems to be at his core: The classic reserved surfer -- thoughtful, and mellow yet witty and brash when he needs to emphasize a point.
 Sitting down with him, you get the sense that he’s seen it all within the world of design, and in his mid-50s, maybe he has.

 At 20, Yokoyama created Maui & Sons.
-Now it’s a faceless lifestyle label (complete with a branded energy drink and a themed restaurant) but in 1980, it was just Yokoyama -- selling throwback board shorts with elastic waistbands and silk-screened t-shirts with that familiar black logo and the day-glow geometrical shapes.
-(If you meet him, ask him how he created that logo -- it wasn’t originally for a clothing line.)
+Now it’s a faceless lifestyle label (complete with a branded energy drink and a themed restaurant), but in 1980, it was just Yokoyama -- selling throwback board shorts with elastic waistbands and silk-screened t-shirts with that familiar black logo and neon geometrical shapes.
+(If you meet him, ask him how he created that logo — it wasn’t originally for a clothing line.)

 One day, he was hustling t-shirts out of his car to surfers within a 10-mile radius of his local beach, the next day he looked up, and he was the owner of a $20 million surf gear empire.

 “It just got too… big,” Yokoyama says as he laughs of his final Maui & Sons days.
 “Once a label gets that big, the initial excitement goes away.”
 I kind of describe it as that ‘warm water’ feeling — the enthusiasm.
 I didn’t have that warm water feeling about [Maui & Sons] anymore so I sold the label… eventually I created a new line.”